-Making the transition to online and blended learning, and incorporating digital content and tools effectively is a complex process.
-States, districts, non-profits, colleges and universities and others face a complicated set of new issues and challenges when making this transition, and benefit from professional expertise.
+Making the transition to online and/or blended learning, and incorporating digital content and tools effectively is a complex process.
+Organizations with an educational mission face a complicated set of new issues and challenges when making this transition, and benefit from professional expertise.

 Critical considerations include developing or purchasing content, building an infrastructure, implementing professional development, leadership development, awarding credit and seat time, evaluating and sustaining activities and programs, scheduling, increasing and supporting stakeholder development and communication and more.

 EdTech Leaders Online provides needed consulting services to support organizations as they incorporate online and blended learning into their educational programs.
 ETLO’s experienced staff help organizations manage each step of the process for implementing or strengthening online or blending learning programs for teachers, administrators and students.

 ETLO’s senior staff has expertise in identifying needs, developing program plans, and providing implementation and technical support.
 ETLO staff is available to help prepare grant proposals or to provide other services that help meet local educational needs and goals.